aryanmaq/how-to-testing/FAQs.md

 *Recommended Actions:*

-- This issue may occur if the cluster is turned off.
-To resolve it, follow these steps:
+- This can occur if the clusters are turned off.
+To resolve this, follow these steps:

      - Navigate to the **Admin Settings** page.
      <figure>